dbojan/free-iptv-balkan-plus/README.md

    - recommend to use orion app as a guest, you get more channels?
    - after starting orion app, press ok on the remote, use **channel+** and **channel-** to move through channels

-- dango player: unable to test latest version on android tv (android 7), older version have problem with lists, does not support encrypted channels
+- dango player: works ok, does not support encrypted channels, use 'back/exit' key on remote to change channels
 - fermata, support sftp, does not support encrypted channels
 - 'televizio', 'm3u app', 'iptv smarters', do not support encrypted channels
 - tivimate: paying required for: resume last channel, autostart, update list from app, more than one list.
 Not recommended.
 Supports encrypted channels